Mathematics

 Mathematics is the study of numbers, shapes, and space.
 Students will start Key Stage 3 by building on their Key Stage 2 learning to retrieve and develop their core mathematical skills.
 Whilst following a dedicated sequence of lessons, all students will be developing their knowledge, skills and understanding across the key learning strands: number, algebra, ratio, proportion, probability, statistics, geometry and measures.
 Each mathematics lesson is designed to fully challenge students while still being accessible to all through differentiated teacher support.
 Every lesson is carefully planned by the individual teacher, allowing them to implement their own teaching style and tailor the content of the lesson to the specific class in front of them.
 Maths lessons feature clear modelling, class discussion and independent practice.

 Our key stage 4 curriculum is designed to build upon skills learnt at key stage 3.
-At this stage in the curriculum students will now be following a foundation tier or a higher tier scheme of work.
+At this stage in the curriculum students will now be following a higher tier or foundation tier scheme of work.

 We aim to build fluency, confidence and appreciation of mathematics as well as mastery of its core techniques and key concepts.
 We do this through an emphasis on “mathematical fundamentals” in Years 7 and 8 across the strands described above.
 We seek to make students fluent and confident in the language of mathematics so that, as they progress, they can tackle problems that require “mathematical decision making” as needed in daily life.